The most rewarding way to experience our nation’s capital in less than 12 hours is by traveling as a guardian with an Honor Flight.

-An Honor Flight is a Day of Honor for military men and women who’ve served our country.
-It’s a non-profit that provides our most senior veterans with an all-inclusive paid trip to Washington, D.C. to see the memorials that were built for them.
+An Honor Flight is a day of honor for military men and women who’ve served our country.
+It’s a nonprofit that provides veterans with an all-inclusive paid trip to Washington, D.C., to see the memorials that were built for them.

-My friend Terri and I travelled with the Greater St. Louis Honor Flight as volunteer guardians for a World War II Veteran, Virgil.
-He was 92-years-old, grew up on a farm in southern Illinois, and served in the Navy in the Pacific during the war.
+My friend Terri and I traveled with the Greater St. Louis Honor Flight as volunteer guardians for a World War II veteran named Virgil.
+He was 92 years old, grew up on a farm in southern Illinois, and served in the Navy in the Pacific during the war.
 After the war, he tuned pianos and lived with the love of his life.
 Oh, and he knew the secret to growing the sweetest and juiciest tomatoes you’ve ever tasted.

 The day of the trip started early.
 Everyone had to be at the airport before 4:30 a.m.
 After a quick introduction, the conversations began.
-The veterans were very happy to share: What they did in the war, their kids, their grandkids, their great-grandkids, and their overall excitement about the day.
+Virgil and the other veterans were very happy to share.
+They told us about their time in the service, their kids, their grandkids, their great-grandkids, and their overall excitement about the day.

-As we made our way onto the Southwest Airlines flight from St. Louis to Baltimore, everyone was full of anticipation.
-But none of us could foresee the emotional journey we were embarking upon.
+As we made our way to the Southwest Airlines flight from St. Louis to Baltimore, everyone was full of anticipation, but none of us could foresee the emotional journey we were embarking upon.

 They looked at every wreath, examined every panel, savored every granite column — each a symbol of the conflict that had demanded so much of them.
 They paid their respects at the wall adorned with 4,048 gold stars, each one representing 100 Americans who didn’t return from the war.
 The veterans’ gratitude was palpable and humbling to those of us lucky enough to witness it.

 The courage of these men changed the course of history, yet there wasn’t a hint of entitlement between them.